coelhobugado/tinder_deblur/README.md

    - [Violentmonkey](https://violentmonkey.github.io/)
    - [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox only)

-2. **Install Tinder Deblur script**:
+2.**Install Tinder Deblur Script**:
+- Install Tampermonkey (or another UserScript manager) in your browser if you haven’t already.
-   - Click on this [GitHub](https://github.com/coelhobugado/tinder_deblur/blob/main/deblurtinder.js) (or visit the repository and click "Raw" on the script file)
+- Click this [GitHub link](https://github.com/coelhobugado/tinder_deblur/blob/main/deblurtinder.js) to access the script.
+- On GitHub, click the "Raw" button to open the script file.
-   - Your UserScript manager will prompt you to install the script
+- Your UserScript manager (like Tampermonkey) should prompt you to install the script.
-   - Click "Install" or "OK" to confirm
+- Click "Install" or "OK" to confirm.

 3. **Usage**:
    - Log in to [Tinder Web](https://tinder.com/)